 Tracking drivers and trucks in real-time is necessary, as the lack of visibility on how fleets are faring on the road brings operational costs.
 Plus, it's challenging to monitor consignments and manage freight without real-time tracking capabilities.

 Real-time tracking of fleets provides fleet operators with a real competitive edge.
 It allows for more agility and offers more accurate estimates of the expected time of arrivals (ETA) as you get closer to the drop off.
 Tracking vehicles in real-time is also essential for managing assets and updating the status of deliveries.
 Without the right software, operators and fleet managers will have to rely on manual updates, including messaging and calling drivers.
 This gums up the works and doesn’t usually yield a complete picture of your last mile operations.

 Pick-up and delivery are more complex processes than ever for trucking companies.
 It's quite challenging to ensure that one delay or failed delivery attempt won't affect the rest of the delivery plans.
-Trucking companies that rely solely on static route plans will have difficulty dealing with unexpected events.
+Trucking companies that rely solely on static routing will have difficulty dealing with unexpected events.